 I always loved creating artwork, and when I was still in grade school, I knew photography was my career path.
 I secured a job at a local photography company in my hometown, and worked there five (5) years until I left to complete my college degree.
 I earned my Photography BFA from Savannah College of Art & Design in 2008.
 Their photography department is digital-centered now, but when I was a student their program was still focused on Traditional Photography, meaning I have spent a lot of time with a variety of films, film cameras, film and print development, and darkrooms.
 At that time, digital was just becoming popular with professional photographers, so I was fortunate to study both sides.

 YES!
 I absolutely love partnering with marketing & design firms and web developers.
 If you would like to expand your services to include photography, please contact me!
-I guarantee your team will be so happy to work with professional photographs, and your portfolio will benefit too!
+I guarantee your team will be so happy to work with professional photographs, and your website, graphics, and print design portfolios will benefit too!

 Over the years, my photography eye has developed a unique artistic style.
 I find my photographs to be rampant with vivid color, a full range of tonality, a shallow depth of field, and lots of layering.
 I like my final photographs to be true-to-color, but enhanced to help elevate the subjects in focus.
 True to color images result in timeless photographs by avoiding over-processed filter trends.